 1978: Joe Walsh’s satirical depiction of rock stardom “Life’s Been Good” entered the Billboard Hot 100.
 The song became his biggest solo single, reaching #12.

-1980: Bob Marley and the Wailers released, Uprising, the last studio album released during Marley’s lifetime.
+1980: Bob Marley and the Wailers released, Uprising, the group’s twelfth studio album and last released during Marley’s lifetime.

 1983: Stevie Nick’s second solo studio album, The Wild Heart, was released.
 The album features several guest musicians including Tom Petty, Mike Campbell, Benmont Tench, Howie Epstein, Stan Lynch, Mick Fleetwood, Steve Lukather, Don Felder, Prince, and Sandy Stewart.